I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_port_state.md

      <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/oid-gen-media-connect-status-ex">
      OID_GEN_MEDIA_CONNECT_STATUS_EX</a> OID returns.

-`RcvAuthorizationState`
+`XmitLinkSpeed`

+The transmit link speed of the port, in bits per second.
+A value of -1 in this member indicates
+     that the transmit link speed is unknown.

+`RcvLinkSpeed`

+The receive link speed of the port, in bits per second.
+A value of -1 in this member indicates
+     that the receive link speed is unknown.

+`Direction`

+A
+     <a href="https://msdn.microsoft.com/library/windows/hardware/ff568742">NET_IF_DIRECTION_TYPE</a> NDIS network
+     interface direction type.

+`SendControlState`

-The current authorization state of the port for receive operations.
-Ignore this member if the
+The current control state of the port for send operations.
+This member must contain one of the
-     <b>RcvControlState</b> member is set to
-     <b>NdisPortControlStateUncontrolled</b>.

-<b>RcvAuthorizationState</b> must contain one of the following values:
+     following values:

-#### NdisPortAuthorizationUnknown
+#### NdisPortControlStateUnknown

-The port's authorization state for receive operations is unknown.
+The port's control state for send operations is unknown.

-#### NdisPortAuthorized

-The port is authorized for receive operations.

-#### NdisPortUnauthorized
+#### NdisPortControlStateControlled

-The port is not authorized for receive operations.
+The port is in a controlled state for send operations.
+That is, the port requires
+       authorization.

-#### NdisPortReauthorizing
+#### NdisPortControlStateUncontrolled

-The port is re-authorizing for receive operations.
+The port is in an uncontrolled state for send operations.
+That is, the port does not require
+       authorization.

 `RcvControlState`